salrashid123/golang-jwt-tpm/README.md

 You can use this library to sign and verify a JWT using the standard `go-jwt` library semantics.

 Using a TPM to sign or encrypt anything has some very specific applications which i will not go into it much (if your'e reading this, you probably already know).
-If a JWT is signed by a TPM and if the key that was used was setup in a specific format, the verifier can be sure that the JWT was signed by that TPM.
+If a JWT is signed by a TPM and if the key that was used was setup in a specific protocol, the verifier can be sure that the JWT was signed by that TPM.

 For example, you can use a TPM to generate an RSA key with specifications that "this key was generated on a TPM with characteristics such that it cannot get exportable outside the TPM"..very necessarily, the RSA private key will never exist anywhere else other than in that TPM.

 How a you trust that a specific `RSA` or `ECC` key happens to be from a given TPM with a given specification set is a rather complicated protocol that is also not covered in this repo.
 The specific trust protocol is called [TPM Remote Attestation](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html).

-Note that Google Cloud Confidential VMs already comes built in with an `x509` Attestation Key (AK).
-This simplifies the need to do full remote Attestation for GCP instances (eg, you sign a JWT and verify that that signed JWT must have originated on a specific GCE VM (see the examples folder in  [gcp-vtpm-ek-ak](https://github.com/salrashid123/gcp-vtpm-ek-ak))

-This repo assumes the verifier of the JWT has already established that the RSA key that is being used to sign the JWT
+This repo assumes the verifier of the JWT has already established that the RSA|ECC key that is being used to sign the JWT

 >> this repo is not supported by google